jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 const pile = _inlineScripts.state.sessionState.cards.piles[$1];
 if (!pile)
 {
-	return "No cards changed.  " +
+	return "Cards not changed.  " +
 		"The" + pile_toString($1) + " card-pile was not found.\n\n";
 }
 for (let card of pile.cards)